corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 The local Corda network needed for this CorDapp includes one notary and two nodes, each representing a party in the network - Mars Express and Peter.
 A Corda node is an individual instance of Corda representing one party in a network.

-You will deploy and run the Mission Mars CorDapp on the following test nodes:
+Deploy and run the Mission Mars CorDapp on the following test nodes:

 * Notary, which runs a notary service
 * PartyA